-Singleton - where the first English WI was founded.
+Charlton - where the first English WI was founded (the WI was given ownership of the song Jerusalem in 1928).
 We drink their health in the pub where it all began.

 The Trundle - Ancient holy hill where William Blake was inspired.

-Lavant - the house where William Blake celebrated his liberty, and dined twince weekly while composing Jerusalem.
+Lavant - the house where William Blake celebrated his liberty, and dined twince weekly with the Lady of Lavant while composing Jerusalem.

 Chichester Guildhall - where Blake was acquitted of treason and sedition - which would have seen him hanged!